NetSuite: Relationship with Oracle Corporation

-In 1998, Evan Goldberg received approximately $125 million in initial financial backing from Larry Ellison, founder and chief executive officer of Oracle Corporation through Ellison's venture capital entity Tako Ventures.
-Other initial investors were StarVest Partners, ADP and UBS PaineWebber.
-The NetSuite software also relies on database software licensed from Oracle.
+In 1998, Evan Goldberg received approximately $125 million in initial financial backing from Larry Ellison, founder and CEO of Oracle through his venture capital entity Tako Ventures.
+Other initial investors were StarVest Partners, ADP, and UBS PaineWebber.
+The NetSuite software also relies on Oracle Database software.

 Ellison and family members owned approximately 47.4% of NetSuite's common stock as of December 31, 2014.
 The firm's 10-Q filing on March 2, 2015, stated that "Mr. Ellison is able to exercise control over approval of significant corporate transactions, including a change of control or liquidation."

 On July 28, 2016, Oracle announced it had offered to purchase NetSuite for $9.3 billion.
-The deal faced intense scrutiny because Oracle founder, Larry Ellison, owned nearly 40% of NetSuite.
-This conflict of interest has led the board of both companies to establish independent committees to review the deal from the perspective of independent shareholders.
+The deal faced intense scrutiny because Oracle founder Larry Ellison owned nearly 40% of NetSuite.
+This conflict of interest led the board of both companies to establish independent committees to review the deal from the perspective of independent shareholders.
 Some major NetSuite shareholders, such as T. Rowe, notified Oracle they would not be tendering their shares under the current terms of the proposed deal.
 In early October 2016, Oracle extended the deadline for shareholders of NetSuite to tender their shares to November 4.
-The deal closed Nov.
-7.
+The deal closed on November 7.

 Products, services and support

-NetSuite offers a modular suite of cloud-based business management applications.
-Depending on the choice of modules, the platform can support accounting capabilities like general ledger, accounts payable, accounts receivable, cash management, tax management, purchasing and inventory and order management, along with optional modules like customer relationship management, e-commerce, human resource and workforce management, payroll management, professional services automation, warehouse management and supply chain management, which can be activated as needed.
-The cost of a NetSuite subscription is not fixed, it depends on the modules selected and the number of users.
+NetSuite offers a suite of cloud-based business management applications.
+The platform can support accounting capabilities like general ledger, accounts payable, accounts receivable, cash management, tax management, purchasing and inventory and order management, along with optional modules like customer relationship management, e-commerce, human resource and workforce management, payroll management, professional services automation, warehouse management and supply chain management.
+The cost of a NetSuite subscription is not fixed: it depends on the modules selected and the number of users.
 The platform is accessed via the cloud and all data is centralized and stored in the cloud, allowing users to access data from different devices and countries.
-Fixed asset management, revenue recognition, planning and budgeting and subscription billing are also available.
-Multi-entity and global accounting and consolidation functionality is available at additional cost via NetSuite’s OneWorld module, which supports 27 languages, and multiple currencies and tax codes.
+Fixed asset management, revenue recognition, planning and budgeting, and subscription billing are also available.
+Multi-entity and global accounting and consolidation functionality is available at additional cost via NetSuite's OneWorld module, which supports 27 languages, and multiple currencies and tax codes.
+As with other cloud-based applications, periodic upgrades offer clients access to current features and functionality more readily than they would have been able to achieve using on-premises code.

 NetSuite offers analytics and reporting, which use the centralized data to provide real-time visibility into client company operational and financial performance.
 Pre-configured role-based dashboards and key performance indicators allow users to monitor business performance.